The story of Vancouver’s Missing Women is a big one. It spans several decades, multiple police jurisdictions and involves over sixty women.

 The Discovery of a Serial Killer

 In 2001 the RCMP and the Vancouver Police joined forces to investigate the missing women files.
 But as time passed more names of missing women were added to the list bringing the total to fifty.
-Then on February 5, 2022, RCMP officers, accompanied by the Missing Women Task Force gained access to a pig farm in Port Coquitlam on a firearms warrant.
-A suspect was apprehended.
-Later, while in custody a pig farmer named Robert Pickton would confess to killing 49 women to an uncover officer.
+Then on February 5, 2002, RCMP officers, accompanied by the Missing Women Task Force gained access to a pig farm in Port Coquitlam on a firearms warrant.
+A suspect, Robert Pickton, a pig farmer from Port Coquitlam was arrested.

 The Trial of Robert Pickton